Taurids: Densities and peaks

 In 1962 and 1963, the Mars 1 probe recorded one micrometeorite strike every two minutes at altitudes ranging from 6000 to 40000 km from Earth's surface due to the Taurids meteor shower, and also recorded similar densities at distances from 20 to 40 e6km from Earth.

 The Taurid stream has a cycle of activity that peaks roughly every 2,500 to 3,000 years, when the core of the stream passes nearer to Earth and produces more intense showers.
 In fact, because of the separate "branches" (night-time in one part of the year and daytime in another; and Northern/Southern in each case) there are two (possibly overlapping) peaks separated by a few centuries, every 3000 years.
 The next peak is expected around 3000 AD.

 The Taurids also have more frequent peaks which may result from a heavier concentration of material in the stream, which only encounter Earth during some passes.

 Fireballs

 Over Poland in 1995, all-sky cameras imaged an absolute magnitude –17 Taurid bolide that was estimated to be 900 kg and perhaps a meter in diameter.

 In 1993, it was predicted that there would be a swarm of activity in 2005.
 Around Halloween in 2005, many fireballs were witnessed that affected people's night vision.
 Astronomers have taken to calling these the "Halloween fireballs."
 During the Southern Taurid meteor shower in 2013, fireball sightings were spotted over southern California, Arizona, Nevada, and Utah.
 A 2021 study by Ignacio Ferrín and Vincenzo Orofino catalogued 88 probable members of the swarm and showed that many such as the 2212 Hephaistos group and the 169P/NEAT group exhibit cometary activity.

 Northern Taurid bolide photographed from Skibotn, Norway December 4, 2020 14:30 CET.

-On November 11, 2019, a Taurid fireball was seen over St. Louis, MO.